concord-consortium/teaching-teamwork/json-file-formats.md

-    "showBusLabels": true,                 # show labels next to the bus connector holes "showProbe": "edit",                   # show probe only in edit mode, other values are "all" and false "showInputAutoToggles": true           # show the increment and decrement controls next to the local board input switches },
+    "showBusLabels": true,                 # show labels next to the bus connector holes "showProbe": "edit",                   # show probe only in edit mode, other values are "all" and false "showInputAutoToggles": true           # show the increment and decrement controls next to the local board input switches "showGlobalIOWires": true              # shows the wires coming and going to the global input/output on the bus },
   "busSize": 5,                            # total number of holes in the bus connector "busInputSize": 2,                       # number of input holes